Twisted Burnside-Frobenius theory for endomorphisms of polycyclic groups: Technical lemmas

 The opposite statement follows from Lemma \ref{lem:funczional} and Theorem \ref{teo:peterweylforendo}.
-Indeed, if $p:G\to F$ is the mentioned epimorphism with $r=R(\f)=R(\f_F)$, then by Theorem \ref{teo:peterweylforendo} we have exactly $r$ pairwise non-equivalent irreducible unitary $\f_F$-\textbf{f}-representations $\r_1,\dots,\r_r$ of $F$.
+Indeed, if $p:G\to F$ is the mentioned epimorphism with $r=R(\f)=R(\f_F)$, then by Theorem \ref{teo:peterweylforendo} we have exactly $r$ pairwise non-equivalent irreducible unitary $\wh{\f_F}$-\textbf{f}-representations $\r_1,\dots,\r_r$ of $F$.
 Then $\r_i\circ p$ play the same role for $G$.
-Finally $G$ can not have ``additional'' $\f$-\textbf{f}-representations by linear independence in Lemma \ref{lem:funczional}. \end{proof}
+Finally $G$ can not have ``additional'' $\wh\f$-\textbf{f}-representations by linear independence in Lemma \ref{lem:funczional}. \end{proof} We can enforce this statement.